 To aid the process of reconnecting to the body, I recommend any kind of movement.
 I don't mean exercising to the point of exhaustion or to become the next great athlete.
 I mean exercising purely to 'feel' your body again, to ground yourself in your body.

 Stretching is also hugely beneficial.
 Stretching helps to release tension, fears and traumas that are held in the body.
 Any stretching that feels good or comfortable for you is good, but for people with this condition, deep hip openers are essential.
 The pelvis and hips are ruled by the root chakra, which rules our life force and personal power.
 By activating this chakra and releasing tension held in this area, you will aid the process of reconnecting to yourself, trusting yourself and regaining your personal power.
 It will also help you to feel more grounded and stable in life, and less fearful or fragile.
-For more information on deep hip openers and stretching in general, see my post titled STRETCHES FOR SELF-CONNECTION AND TRAUMA-RELEASE.
+For more information on deep hip openers and stretching in general, see my post titled How to Release Trauma and Reconnect to the Body through Stretching.

 Because people with DP and DR often feel unsafe in the world and as though their environment is harsh, they often have poor posture and poor breathing.
 You may have forward neck posture or rounded, hunched shoulders.
 You probably lean forward and have a collapsed chest.
 This is the body's natural defence mechanism to protect the heart and stomach from threats in the environment.